TedMichalik/Kubuntu/README.md

 reboot
 ```
 ## Test the Member Server
-Verify the Public share is present:
+Verify the Public share is present (it will fail the first time):
 ```
 smbclient -L localhost -U%
 ```